pawan-nayar/software-content-demos/README.md

 ## 🚀 The Vision: Future of Software Content Documentation

 Most software tutorials today feel like **slides without a soul** — command dumps and screenshots.
 This repo is different.
-It was built to capture the **confusion, curiosity, and creativity** that real learners face when stepping into tools like GitHub, Salesforce, Adobe, or MidJourney.
+It was built to capture the **confusion, curiosity, and creativity** that real learners face when stepping into tools like GitHub, Salesforce, Anthropic, Python, Acrobat, or MidJourney.

 It is part of the **Life Long Learning Operating System (LLLOS) research**, founded by **Pawan Nayar**, which explores how software content can evolve into a **deep, interactive, role-based ecosystem**.